realdustsans/ABOUTME/README.md

 i joke around a lot just tell me if u need me to use tonetags or u dont like me makin jokes lelellele

-i dont really care how others joke around just be u around me
+we dont really care how others act n joke around just be u

-I'm offtab almost all the time so i dont see a lot of messages,, just w2i if you aren't one of my friends. anyone c+h i dont rlly care elelel
+we're offtab 99% of the time so we MAY or may not see your messages, w2i if u arent a friends

-plleeasee dont interact with me if you're problematic, basic dni, proshipper or any of that stuff, under 13, or over 20. (unless I know u already) Other than that feel free to interact!
+plleeasee dont interact with us if you're problematic , basic dni , and other stuff on our pronouns page..
+Other than that feel free to interact!

-dont copy my skins u can ask 4 inspo tho
+dont copy skins pllls thank

-shoutout to my few awesome friends hi guys i love you planotically
+shoutout to our awesome friends hi guys i love you planotically

-i am VERY shy around new people so i dont rlly talk a lot ! when im comfortable enough i start talking a bunch more ^_^ I am a listener at heart and i will listen to anything uu wanna rant or vent to me about
+i dont really talk alot around new people but i am workin on being more social! i talk a lot when i get more comfortable (WHEN i have things to talk about)

 im looking for more friends uhm pls be my friend twirls hair

-ALL of my socials are .ggloriouss but my github n tiktok are the same
+ALL of our socials are .ggloriouss but our github n tiktok are the same

 ![25f21d646a36e0e051196c54b9c979f5](https://media.everskies.com/wxyeZj7HiN7l1oDYe1xW.gif)